WEBSITE HEADER

 “I’ve always been in the background in J.W.’s brewing endeavors,” Ginger says, explaining that she actually helped him get started in it years ago.
 “I bought him his first homebrew kit,” she tells us.

-J.W. says that while the two of them have together for years, this is the first time they have partnered in a business.
+J.W. says that while the two of them have been together for years, this is the first time they have partnered in a business.
 Ginger had been delving into sourdough baking at home and found she had a knack for it.
 The idea came to her that she would love to figure out a way to do baking full-time.

 “So when we started to think of this business model that we wanted to do,” Ginger explains, “we thought it would be a great idea to marry our crafts together.
 I know if I knew of a place that had both beer and bread, I’d want to go there.”